apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    to the Strict-Transport-Security header.  proxy.config.ssl.hsts_max_age needs to be set to a non ``-1`` value for this configuration to take effect.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.enabled INT 0

+   Enables (``1``) or disables (``0``) adding Public-Key-Pins or Public-Key-Pins-Report-Only header.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.report_only INT 0

+   Enables (``1``) or disables (``0``) to change Public-Key-Pins header to Public-Key-Pins-Report-Only header.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.include_subdomains INT 0

+   Enables (``1``) or disables (``0``) adding the includeSubdomain value to the Public-Key-Pins or Public-Key-Pins-Report-Only header.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.max_age INT 0

+   This configuration specifies the max-age value that will be used when adding the Public-Key-Pins or Public-Key-Pins-Report-Only header.
+   The value is in seconds.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.pins STRING NULL

+   This value is a comma separated list of pins that will be used when adding the Public-Key-Pins or Public-Key-Pins-Report-Only header.

+.. ts:cv:: CONFIG proxy.config.ssl.hpkp.report_uri STRING NULL

+   This configuration specifies the report-uri value that will be used when adding the Public-Key-Pins or Public-Key-Pins-Report-Only header.

 .. ts:cv:: CONFIG proxy.config.ssl.allow_client_renegotiation INT 0

    This configuration specifies whether the client is able to initiate